afieqa/Artificial-Intelligence/README.md

 ![image](https://user-images.githubusercontent.com/80866677/123432571-1e7eca00-d5fd-11eb-9b29-a491016e97c6.png)

+[Figure 2] shows the snap code for pytesseract command

 ### **2. Bilateral Filter**
 - known as Gaussian Blur, a non-linear, edge-preserving, and noise-reducing smoothing filter for images.
 It replaces the intensity of each pixel with a weighted average of intensity values from nearby pixels.
 This weight can be based on a Gaussian distribution

-Original Picture:

 ![image](https://user-images.githubusercontent.com/80866677/123436784-93540300-d601-11eb-8baf-64f43bbf85d1.png)

-  After Bilateral filter process
+ [Figure 3] shows the Original Picture we use:

 ![image](https://user-images.githubusercontent.com/80866677/123436829-a070f200-d601-11eb-90d7-e7febf14837f.png)

+[Figure 4] shows the picture after Bilateral filter process

 ### **3. Canny Edged Detection**